VCSI: Git Delivery Method in OIEP

 Configure SSH Connection

-To connect via SSH, the Path to Private Key When Using SSH parameter defines the remote repository RSA SSH private key generated using the old OpenSSH format and ed25519.
-The generated key file must be accessible to the application server through shared storage or SFTP.
+1. To connect via SSH, the Path to Private Key When Using SSH parameter defines the remote repository RSA SSH private key generated using the old OpenSSH format and ed25519.
+The generated key file must be uploaded via the Self-Service UI 'Configuration files' tab.

 Important: PuTTYgen (.ppk) SSH keys are not supported by STEP.
 Using an unsupported key type results in an 'invalid private key' error.